NVIDIA/spark-rapids-ml/README.md

-# SparkCuML
+# Spark Rapids ML
-SparkCuML is a project to make the GPU-accelerated [RAPIDS cuML](https://docs.rapids.ai/api/cuml/stable/) python package run distibuted on [Apache Spark](https://spark.apache.org/).
+Spark Rapids ML is a python package enabling GPU accelerated distributed machine learning on [Apache Spark](https://spark.apache.org/).
+It provides a pySpark ML compatible API and is powered by the GPU-accelerated [RAPIDS cuML](https://docs.rapids.ai/api/cuml/stable/) library.

 ## Installation
 We strongly suggest installing the python dependencies in conda environment